 A firearm rights restoration can be denied if: (1) the judge/Department of State Police find that it would be contrary to the public interest, (2) you have been convicted of a forcible felony within the last 20 years or at least 20 years have not passed since the end of any period of imprisonment, or (3) the nature of the offense, the criminal history, or your reputation show that you may act in a manner dangerous to public safety.

 Possibly; however, the Department of State Police must find that you will not likely act in a manner dangerous to public safety and that restoring your firearm rights would not be contrary to public safety.

 Yes, in addition to the state laws regarding firearm possession, there is also a lifetime ban (under the Lautenberg Amendment) from the federal government.
 The Lautenberg Amendment prohibits firearm ownership for individuals who have been convicted of a misdemeanor crime of domestic violence as defined by federal law.
 If you would like us to evaluate your case and determine if the federal ban will apply against you then we can do so for a small fee.
 Please contact us to get started on a firearm rights analysis.
-The fee would be applied to the firearm rights restoration if you decide to move forward with that service.

 We can file attempt to file them in one petition, however, we must charge an additional reduced charge for the additional cases.

 If you have convictions in multiple states, we must evaluate the laws of each state (the states you have convictions in and the state in which you currently reside) to determine what your options are to restore your gun rights.
 If you would like us to evaluate your case and determine if it is possible to restore your rights, then we can do a firearm rights analysis for a small fee.